 - Silica can help those who have a lack of self-confidence and fear of public speaking.
 People who need this remedy are capable and serious, yet are also nervous, shy, and subject to bouts of temporary loss of confidence.
 Anxiety can be extreme when they are faced with a public appearance, interview, examination, or any new job or task.
 Worry and overwork can bring on headaches, difficulty concentrating, and states of exhaustion, oversensitivity, and worries.
 Responsible and diligent, they often overreact and devote attention to tiny details—making their work more difficult.
 They often have low stamina and come down with colds, sore throats, or other illnesses after working hard or being under stress.

 - Stramonium: This may help people whose anxiety is causing night terrors.

-Interested to know more about homeopathy and how it can help your anxiety?
+Interested to know more about homeopathy?